JoTechOfficial/Windows-Service-Tool/README.md

 Privacy Statement
 ---------
-JoTechComputer helper doesn't store any user information or send any files over the internet.
-Everything that is done by this software is completely done in windows.
+JoTechComputerHelper doesn't store any user information or send any files over the internet.
+Everything that is done by this software is completely done in Windows 10.